 Each year, a portion of the endowment is paid out as an annual distribution to support the University’s budget, while any appreciation in excess of this annual distribution is retained in the endowment so it can grow and support future generations.
 As a result, the endowment can provide the financial foundation for the University for generations to come.

 Distributions from Harvard’s endowment provide a critical source of funding for the University.
-The endowment distributed $1.8 billion in the fiscal year ending June 30, 2018—contributing over a third of Harvard’s total operating revenue in that year.
+The endowment distributed $1.9 billion in the fiscal year ending June 30, 2019 contributing over a third of Harvard’s total operating revenue in that year.
 The overwhelming majority of the funds that make up Harvard’s endowment are restricted to specific programs, departments, or purposes (dedicated scholarships, named professorships, etc.), and must be spent in accordance with terms set forth by the donor.
 Payout from these funds can only be spent in support of the fund’s designated purpose.
 Unrestricted funds, which account for less than 20 percent of Harvard’s endowment, are more flexible in nature and are critical in supporting structural operating expenses and transformative, strategic initiatives.

 Each of Harvard’s twelve Schools “owns” its share of the endowment.
 Roughly 80 percent of the funds that make up the endowment are dedicated by the donor to a specific School.
 School revenue profiles vary widely, and each draws a different proportion of its budget from its endowment.

 What does Harvard’s endowment support?

 The endowment remains the largest source of revenue supporting the University budget.
-In fiscal year 2018, endowment distributions for operations represented 35 percent of the University’s income—ranging from 85 percent of Radcliffe Institute for Advanced Study revenue down to 17 percent for the Harvard T.H.
+In fiscal year 2019, endowment distributions for operations represented 35 percent of the University’s revenue—ranging from 87 percent of Radcliffe Institute for Advanced Study revenue down to 18 percent for the Harvard Business School and the Harvard T.H.
 Chan School of Public Health.

 Endowment funds support nearly every aspect of University operations.
 The two largest categories of funds cover faculty salaries, including professorships, and financial aid for undergrads, graduate fellowships, and student life and activities.
 Harvard also has endowments that support academic programs, libraries, art museums, facilities, and a wide variety of other activities.